VMware's VSA Has Both Limitations and Advantages

 Understanding the Pros and Cons of VMWare's VSA

 While these limitations may be a cause for concern, the rationale behind them is sound.
 Limits on capacity can mean that the availability of data is increased.
 This is an important issue for small and medium sized businesses whose business model places data at the heart of their operations.
-For more information, reach out to iCorps for a free consultation.
+For more information about VSA solutions, reach out to iCorps for a free consultation.